a day in a life of our movers

-The alarm goes off at 5:35 so that I have exactly one hour before having to get out of the door and start another day at M25 Group.
+The alarm goes off at 5:35 so I have exactly one hour before having to get out of the door and start another day at M25 Group.
 I hate Gabe.

-After 5 to 10 minutes of lying in bed, I get up, go straight to the bathroom, and hope none of my flatmates is there.
+After 5 to 10 minutes of lying in bed, I get up, go straight to the bathroom, and hope none of my flatmates are there.
 Or were there.
-That’s when I start my beauty routine…Shave so Sebastian will not give me a ticket, brush my teeth cause who knows and splash water on my face so everyone else will think that I’ve been working hard already and won’t ask me for anything.
+That’s when I start my beauty routine…shave so Sebastian will not give me a ticket, brush my teeth cause who knows and splash water on my face so everyone else will think that I’ve been working hard already and won’t ask me for anything.

 I then head to the kitchen to have breakfast.
 Lately (over the last 6 years), it has been a cup of coffee and a cigarette.
-Very healthy, I know, but like Dire Strait says, Nicotine for breakfast just to put me right.
+Very healthy, I know, but like Dire Strait says, Nicotine for breakfast, just to put me right.

 Let the fun begin